lammps/lammps/doc/src/pair_lj_relres.rst

    pair_style lj/relres Rsi Rso Rci Rco

-* Rsi = inner switching distance between the fine-grained and coarse-grained potentials (distance units)
+* Rsi = inner switching cutoff between the fine-grained and coarse-grained potentials (distance units)
-* Rso = outer switching distance between the fine-grained and coarse-grained potentials (distance units)
+* Rso = outer switching cutoff between the fine-grained and coarse-grained potentials (distance units)
 * Rci = inner cutoff beyond which the force smoothing for all interactions is applied (distance units)
 * Rco = outer cutoff for all interactions (distance units)